 Due to the cultural distinctiveness of the area there will also need to be a strong focus on cultural needs and services.
-Council will work with other levels of government to ensure that district and regional facilities such as the Fairfield Showground, Fairfield, Cabravale, Prairiewood Leisure Centres and Aquatopia can continue to provide for both the local and wider community needs.
+Council will work with other levels of government to ensure that district and regional facilities such as the Fairfield Showground, Cabravale Leisure Centre and Aquatopia can continue to provide for both the local and wider community needs.

-The Western Sydney Parklands provides a major recreational and cultural resource for the community of both Fairfield and the region.
-Council will continue to work with the Western Sydney Parklands Trust in maximising the Parklands as a great place for the community, a green interface with adjoining urban areas and in providing bicycle and pedestrian links.
+The Western Sydney Parklands provides a major recreational and cultural resource for the community of both Fairfield and the City.
+Council will continue to work with the Western Sydney Trust in maximising the Parklands as a great place for the community, a green interface with adjoining urban areas and in providing appropriate linkages with bicycle and pedestrian infrastructure.